Summer is ending, which can only mean … The holiday season is nearly here.

 - a map card highlighting the nearest store location, hours, and distance from the user;

-- and information on where to get products (online, in-store, buy online pick up in-store).
+- Links or info on where shoppers can get their products (online, in-store, buy online pick up in-store).